 Fall.
 2 credits.
-Minimum enrollment 5; maximum 10.
+Minimum enrollment 5; maximum 15.
 Prerequisite: VTMED 5510.
 Priority given to fourth-year veterinary students in equine pathway.
 Letter grades only.
 Live animals used for learning.
 G. Perkins and R. Hackett.

 The objective of the rotation is to teach students basic diagnostic recognition and clinical skills for those interested in equine practice.
-These skills prepare students to respond on equinerelated calls on their first day of work.
+These skills prepare students to respond on equinerelated calls on their first day of work, with special emphasis on dentistry and podiatry.
 The Cornell horse population is used to teach these practical skills.
-The emphasis of this elective is hands-on with discussion, rounds, and lectures.
-The rotation includes lectures and corresponding discussion groups to cover the scientific basis, controversies, industry-specific state of the art and clinical indications, contraindications, and potential complications of the various modalities.
+The emphasis of this elective is hands on, with discussions, rounds, lectures, and field trips.